npldevfr/crypto-hub/README.md

 <a name="readme-top"></a>

-A complete web platform about crypto-currencies.
+A complete web platform about crypto-currencies!

 <br />